KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-DaikinAirbase by matt-thurling](https://github.com/matt-thurling/MMM-DaikinAirbase)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-DaikinAirbase.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-DailyACVillager by Nickiroo](https://github.com/Nickiroo/MMM-DailyACVillager)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-DailyACVillager.js`: Replace it with built-in fetch.

 ## [MMM-DailyAlarm by eouia](https://github.com/eouia/MMM-DailyAlarm)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-DailyBibleVerse by arthurgarzajr](https://github.com/arthurgarzajr/MMM-DailyBibleVerse)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-DailyBuddhismWisdom by anthpham](https://github.com/anthpham/MMM-DailyBuddhismWisdom)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-DailyDilbert by andrecarlucci](https://github.com/andrecarlucci/MMM-DailyDilbert)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-DailyPokemon by NolanKingdon](https://github.com/NolanKingdon/MMM-DailyPokemon)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-DailyPokemon.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-DailyPokemon.js`: Replace it with built-in fetch.

 ## [MMM-DailyPower by oemel09](https://github.com/oemel09/MMM-DailyPower)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-DailyUnreachedPeopleGroup by MStoltzfus](https://github.com/MStoltzfus/MMM-DailyUnreachedPeopleGroup)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Recommendation: Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.